SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

     - ``is`` Type check
     - ``as`` Type cast

-* Comparitive (No associativity, precedence level 130)
+* Comparative (No associativity, precedence level 130)
     - ``<`` Less than
     - ``<=`` Less than or equal
     - ``>`` Greater than